Jean-Baradat/oc-p12-sportsee-03-2024/README.md

 yarn dev
 ```

-Your back server is launched, but the application won't know its path.
+Your local API is launched, but the application won't know its path.

 You need to create the following file in the directory root: